The Ultimate Neuropathy Treatment Guide:

 Two particularly common symptoms are a recurring sensation of pins and needles, and “foot drop,” a condition in which one or both feet cannot be raised properly.
 Because of symptoms like these, PN can give rise to serious mobility issues.

-What Causes Neuropathic Pain?
+What Causes Neuropathy?

 If one were to draw a comparison between the nervous system and a tree, the peripheral nerves would be the tree’s limbs, off of which the smaller branches grow.

 In this comparison, the spinal cord would be the trunk of the tree.
 Damaged peripheral nerves send false or incomplete signals to the spinal cord, and from there to the brain, resulting in the triggering of some of the body’s warning systems and other reactions.

 Diabetic neuropathy cannot be cured, but there are a variety of treatments used to try and control its symptoms, with some success in delaying the progression of the illness (or even in reversing some of the damage).
 These range from herbal remedies, to traditional western medicine, to the true cutting edge of medical science today.

 Neuropathy may be congenital, meaning it is inherited at birth, or it can be acquired.
 The latter can happen at any point in time.
 Charcot-Marie-Tooth disease is the most common congenital condition that leads to inherited neuropathy.
 Around one in every 2,500 people in this country are affected by it.

 In the case of acquired neuropathy, it is not always clear what causes the condition.
 This is then referred to as “idiopathic neuropathy”.
 However, in many cases, the cause is very clear.
 They include: